Hexatona/AITTSMaker/readme.txt

 By using this software you agree to the terms in license.txt.

+New Version, AITTSMaker V2.
+Newfeatures include:

++ Now it doesn't create thousands of files, and works entirely in memory.
+Also no longer uses FFMPEG.
++ Slightly better at eliminating end-of-sentence hallucinations
++ Prevents too-long text generations, and breaks them up.
+(They hallucinate if it gets too long)

 How to use

 1)  Install miniconda, and run it